x75/x75.github.io/_posts/2019-01-16-electronic-music-listening.md

 __Keywords__: sound, music, algorithms, dsp, synthesis, sonfication, data-driven audio, digital musician, aesthetics-ng

-A playlist intended as a guide to electronic music providing a bridge between pure and hybrid instrumental breeds.
+A perma-WIP playlist intended as a guide to electronic music providing a bridge between pure and physically hybrid breeds.

 #### The list